 Southampton City elections

-The next elections to be held in Southampton will be local city elections on 3 May 2018.
+The local elections have been held in Southampton on 3 May 2018.

 The City of Southampton has a Council of 48 Members or Councillors who make decisions on matters affecting the city.
 The city is divided into 16 wards and each ward is represented by 3 Councillors who are appointed for a term of 4 years.